Hampshire Hikes & Historical Sites

 Personal Details Check

 To ensure that we can accurately administer your holiday arrangements, please confirm that the personal details we hold for you are up to date and that you have provided the information we need to secure your holiday travel and accommodation arrangements.
 Please check your passport details, date of birth and any other important details necessary for us to properly manage your holiday booking.
 You can view and update information already provided, and add details not yet asked for, by using the Manage My Booking facility on our website www.ramblersholidays.co.uk, or by calling our Sales and Reservations team on +44 (0)1707 331133.
 When you receive your booking confirmation please check the details as soon as possible.

 Any non UK or EU citizens may be subject to passport, identity card or visa requirements to enter the United Kingdom.

-This holiday is on full board starting with dinner on Day 1 and ending with breakfast on Day 5.
-Breakfast and dinner will be taken at the centre and lunch will consist of a packed lunch provided by the centre.
+This holiday is provided on a full board basis starting with dinner on your arrival day and finishing with breakfast on your departure day.
+Breakfasts and dinners will be taken at the Centre and lunch will consist of a packed lunch provided by the Centre.

 Packed lunches will be arranged by the leader each day.
 These generally consist of a sandwich, water, fruit and a piece of cake.
-As kettles are available in your room, you may wish to bring a flask to make up a coffee/tea flask to accompany your picnic lunch.
+As kettles are available in the communal areas, you may wish to bring a flask to make up a coffee/tea flask to accompany your picnic lunch.

-Dinners consist of a two course (main dish and desert) set menu with a choice of a meat dish and vegetarian option.
+Dinners consist of a two course (main and dessert) set menu with a choice of a meat dish and vegetarian option.
 Tea and coffee will be served with dinner.
-Guests are welcome to bring alcoholic drinks to consume on site, plus you will find a village shop next to the centre and two pubs a short walk away in Slapton village
+The centre does not have a bar, so you are welcome to bring alcoholic drinks to consume on site.
+There is a village shop next to the centre and two pubs a short walk away in Slapton village.

 Lightweight waterproof walking boots with a good moulded sole (such as Vibram or similar) and a deep tread and which provide ankle support are strongly recommended and may be essential for some walks.